Disclaimer: I do not own Persona. The characters and story belong to Altus, the amazing company that brought us the games.

 "Yes," Philemon confirmed.
 "The entity also realizes this, and sooner or later, he will begin to tamper with your unconscious, reach out to you like I have.
 He is growing in strength as less restrictions chain him down."

 Philemon gave Yu a moment to process the harsh reality, when, in truth, the Fool needed more than a moment, his mind vying with pessimistic thoughts.
 Perhaps it was a blessing when Philemon said, "It's time I told you the true nature behind our meeting."

 The Fool's body dipped, leaning to the right.
 Replacing the umbrella was a single-edge katana, perfectly balanced, like an extension of his arm.
 Yu looked to Philemon questioningly.

 The deity smiled at his confusion.
 "Truthfully, I arranged this meeting to test your strength."
 The power rolled off him like waves, physically manifesting.
-The flooring stretched and expanded along with the domed roof and pillars supporting it.
+The flooring stretched and expanded along with the domed roof and the pillars supporting it.
 Gravity intensified and it was became a challenge to breathe.

 Philemon stood to the center of the enlarged domain and whether he knew it or not, he had won the battle psychologically.
 Yu struggled to regain his bearings.
 "Test my strength?"

 Philemon waved his a hand and wind swirled under the Fool's feet: a garu spell, Izanagi's elemental weakness.
 Yu didn't have time to react as the spell struck, forcing him to take a knee.